LiorSinai/liorsinai.github.io/_posts/2020-09-29-random-forests.md

 I recently learnt about Random Forest Classifiers/Regressors.
 It is a supervised machine learning technique that performs well on interpolation problems.
 It was formally introduced in 2001 by [Leo Breiman][Breiman_2001].
 They are much easier to train and much smaller than the more modern, but more powerful, neural networks.
-They are very common and are included in most major machine learning software and libraries, including R and Scikit-Learn.
+They are often included in major machine learning software and libraries, including R and Scikit-learn.

 [Breiman_2001]:https://link.springer.com/article/10.1023/A:1010933404324